- SAP proposes that HANA has advantages in performance versus all other databases with a database that runs 100,000 times faster than any other.

 - Hasso passes off his honorary Ph.D. as a real Ph.D., as I covered in the article Does SAP’s Hasso Plattner Have a Ph.D.?

-- Hasso has routinely lied about the origins of HANA, as I covered in the article Did Hasso Plattner and His Ph.D.
-Students Invent HANA?, and is overall an unreliable source of information on both computing topics as well as SAP. (what works, what doesn’t, what is real, what isn’t real).
+- Hasso has routinely lied about HANA’s origins, as I covered in the article Did Hasso Plattner and His Ph.D.
+Students Invent HANA?, and is overall an unreliable source of information on both computing topics and SAP. (what works, what doesn’t, what is real, what isn’t real).

 - Hasso makes up “peer-reviewed” journals that support his views, as I covered in the article How Accurate Was Hasso Plattner About SAP HANA Publications?